jordan787878/solar-sail/README.md

   </tr>
 </table>

 Note, however, that this approach **does not guarantee** to satify the control goal (state and control within the domain).
 The below animation shows the same simulation setup, but this time the cart position state exceeds the feasible domain [-2,2].
+This motivates other approaches.

 https://github.com/jordan787878/solar-sail/assets/17584164/d12204ce-6088-48aa-a851-36fea784a05d